eamador1/portfolio/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: Open the page in your web-browser https://eamador1.github.io/portfolio/

 ### Run tests